opencontainers/image-spec/GOVERNANCE.md

 A quorum is established when at least two-thirds of maintainers have voted.

-For projects that are not specifications, a [motion to release](#release-approval) MAY be adopted if the tally is at least three LGTMs and no REJECTs, even if three votes does not meet the usual two-thirds quorum.
+For projects that are not specifications, a [motion to release](#proposing-a-motion) MAY be adopted if the tally is at least three LGTMs and no REJECTs, even if three votes does not meet the usual two-thirds quorum.

 ## Security issues

-Motions with sensitive security implications MUST be proposed on the security@opencontainers.org mailing list instead of dev@opencontainers.org, but should otherwise follow the standard [proposal](#proposing-a-motion) process.
+Motions with sensitive security implications MUST be proposed on the <security@opencontainers.org> mailing list instead of <dev@opencontainers.org>, but should otherwise follow the standard [proposal](#proposing-a-motion) process.
-The security@opencontainers.org mailing list includes all members of the TOB.
+The <security@opencontainers.org> mailing list includes all members of the TOB.
 The TOB will contact the project maintainers and provide a channel for discussing and voting on the motion, but voting will otherwise follow the standard [voting](#voting) and [quorum](#quorum) rules.
 The TOB and project maintainers will work together to notify affected parties before making an adopted motion public.